tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ### RPCVersion

-- All rpc endpoints and their respective requests and responses.
+- All RPC endpoints and their respective requests and responses.
 - Backwards compatibility should be upheld between minor software versions. i.e. we only add new endpoints for a minor software release 1.2 → 1.3 but can remove deprecated endpoints in a major release (1.5 → 2.0)
 - In the case of an introduction of a new interface with external users (i.e gRPC), this would also fall under the RPCVersion.

-## Ideal

-Each component of the software is independently versioned in a modular way and its easy to mix and match and upgrade.

 ## Proposal

+Ideally, each component of the software is independently versioned in a modular way and its easy to mix and match and upgrade.

 Each of BlockVersion, AppVersion, P2PVersion, and RPCVersion is a monotonically increasing uint64.